tre-studio/.github/README.md

-# .github
+# Hello world

-Hello world, from trestudio!
+We are trestudio team!